jeka-dev/jeka-ide-intellij/README.md

 * In front of each command, click on the _Jeka Run icons to run/debug_ it.

    <img src="media/gutter1.png"/> <img src="media/gutter2.png"/>

+## 5. Tool window

+The tool window located at right side of the ide allows exploring and executing Jeka features.

 # Idea List
 * Involve @JkDefImport content in file rename refactoring